tidev/appc-daemon/docs/Distribution.md

 The Appc Daemon uses [Lerna](https://lernajs.io/) to orchestrate installing package dependencies and publishing the packages to npm.

-The Appc Daemon uses Lerna in "fixed" mode in which every package has the same version number.
+The Appc Daemon uses Lerna in "independent" mode in which package versions are not in sync with each other.
+Some packages change or have breaking changes more often than others.

-Note that Lerna will only bump a package's version number if it changed since the last publish.
-This will prevent different releases with the same code.
-However this will harmlessly introduce gaps in the version sequence.

 ### Publishing Steps